Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 "Yyyup" Julian repeated.
 "Hot, ain’t it?"

 "Yeah!"
 Xiù shook herself back to reality then blushed.
-"Um… yeah."
+"Um... yeah."

 Julian was still laughing when Allison bounded back into the armory with animated enthusiasm.
 "Oh my *God* did you *see* that?!"